computational-linguistics-class/computational-linguistics-class.github.io/assignment2.md

 ### 2.4: Naive Bayes

 Now, let's move on to actual Machine Learning classifiers!
 For our first classifier, you will use the built-in 'Naive Bayes' model from 'sklearn', to train a classifier.
 You may use the online 'sklearn' documentation to build your classifier.
 For features, you will simply use word length and word frequency as your two features.
 To import this model, use the following command:

 {% highlight python %}
 >>> from sklearn.naive_bayes import GaussianNB
 {% endhighlight %}

 In this problem, you will be filling in the function 'naive_bayes(training_file, development_file, counts).
-This function will train a 'Naive Bayes' classifier on the training data, and test your model's precision, recall, and f-score on the training data and the development data individually.
+This function will train a 'Naive Bayes' classifier on the training data, and print your model's precision, recall, and f-score on the training data and the development data individually.

-Please again report the 'precision', 'recall', and 'f-score' on the training and development data individually.
+Please report the 'precision', 'recall', and 'f-score' on the training and development data individually.

 Note 1:  There are two important things to point out: sklearn classifiers take in 'numpy' arrays, rather than regular lists.
 You may use the online 'numpy' documentation.
 To import 'numpy' into Python, use the following command: